 Delirium Tremens or DTs usually occur three days into alcohol withdrawal and are a common symptom of alcohol withdrawal.

 .
-Not everyone withdrawing from alcohol will develop the Delirium Tremens but the longer and heavier you have been drinking the more severely and likely you are to experience them.
-In extreme cases it could also be fatal, so medical attention is necessary to address the symptoms.
+Not everyone withdrawing from alcohol will develop Delirium Tremens but the longer and heavier you have been drinking the more severe and likely you are to experience them.
+In extreme cases, it could also be fatal, so medical attention is necessary to address the symptoms.

 What are Delirium Tremens?

 Delirium Tremens manifest itself as a range of symptoms, including: Confusion

 – the person will experience an altered mental state and foggy thinking.
 Hallucinations

 – these are quite common, and many people report in particular, rodents or insects crawling across their skin.
 Paranoia & anxiety

 – individuals experience a heightened state of anxiety and an impending sense of doom.
 Palpitations and fever

 – connected with a high state of anxiety you may also experience a rapid pulse or palpitations and elevated blood pressure.
 Some people also develop a fever.
 Seizures

 – the most dangerous and potentially life-threatening symptom of delirium tremens are seizures, where the whole body shakes violently and uncontrollably, similar to an epileptic fit.
 The danger is that this can lead to stroke or even heart attack.